Horse chestnut: Other pests and pathogens

 Horse chestnut trees (Aesculus hippocastanum) are susceptible to several well-known pests and pathogens that cause symptoms other than bleeding canker.

-One of the most common diseases is Guignardia leaf blotch (caused by the fungus Guignardia aesculi).
-The disease is recognisable by the reddish or dull brown, irregular blotches that are often concentrated at the tips and margins of infected leaflets.
+Caused by the fungus Guignardia aesculi, the disease produces reddish or dull brown, irregular blotches that are often concentrated at the tips and margins of infected leaflets.
 The blotches are often outlined by a conspicuous yellow band (see the photo).
-Occasionally, horse chestnuts are seen with leaflets that are browned around the edges but without the yellow margin.
-The agent that causes this condition, known as marginal leaf browning, is unknown but it has been suggested that ‘xylem limited’ bacteria may be involved.
+Occasional browning without the yellow margin may be caused by ‘xylem limited’ bacteria.

-Wood rotting fungi, such as Ganoderma and Armillaria are commonly found causing decay on mature individuals of horse chestnut.
+Wood rotting fungi, such as Ganoderma and Armillaria frequently cause decay on mature trees.

 Scattered dead and drooping shoots on horse chestnut trees usually indicates damage by squirrels.

-Horse chestnut scale, apparent as circular white spots on trunks or large branches (and sometimes mistaken for pigeon droppings), is caused by the insect Pulvinaria regalis.
-This insect pest is occasionally found disfiguring trees in urban localities.
+Circular white spots visible on trunks or large branches (and sometimes mistaken for pigeon droppings) are actually the insect Pulvinaria regalis.
+This pest is mainly found disfiguring trees in urban localities.